Integrating BMC Server Automation with a role other than BLAdmins

 - If this is an existing brownfield CLM environment, grant access to the existing CLM BSA objects (VGPs, NSH Scripts, NSH Jobs, and so on).

-For more information, see Object-based permissions (in the BMC Server Automation online technical documentation).
+For more information, see Object-based permissions (at the BMC Server Automation 8.3 documentation portal).